ecamp/ecamp3/CONTRIBUTING.md

 Danke dass du mithelfen möchtest!
 Die deutsche Version dieses Dokuments findest du [hier](./CONTRIBUTING_DE.md).

-# English :milky_way:

 ## [Code of conduct](https://www.ecamp3.ch/en/code-of-conduct) :page_with_curl:

 ## Workflow :gear:
 This is a basic overview of the workflow, i.e. how we work with the code of eCamp v3.
 More information about how to set up a development environment on your computer is in the [wiki](https://github.com/ecamp/ecamp3/wiki/installation).
-If something about the setup is unclear, or you run into an error, there are [discussions](https://github.com/ecamp/ecamp3/discussions) on GitHub for you to ask questions and ask for help. :computer:
+If something about the setup is unclear, or you run into an error, there is a `setup-help` channel on [Discord](https://discord.gg/tdwtRytV6P) for you to ask questions and ask for help. :computer:
 ### Labels :label:
 Issues are marked with labels and some of them are not self-explanatory and are explained here:
+- **Good first issue**: :green_heart: Beginner friendly issues.
 - **Type-Labels**:
-  Type labels follow the `type: *` format with the options `Frontend`, `Print`, `Deployment` & `API` the architecture for those are partially documented in the [wiki](https://github.com/ecamp/ecamp3/wiki/architecture-frontend)
+  Tells you what part of the architecture is involved.
+There are `type: Frontend`, `type: Print`, `type: Deployment` & `type: API` the architecture for those are partially documented in the [wiki](https://github.com/ecamp/ecamp3/wiki/architecture-frontend)
 - **Needs prototype**: :bulb: If you have an idea how to solve this issue: we'd like to see it.
 This issue needs a prototype before actual implementation begins since the specifications are somewhat vague.
 A prototype can be many things, whether your prototype is a sketch, mockup, partial implementation or something else is up to you.
-- **Good first issue**: :green_heart: Beginner friendly issues.
 - **Feature request**: :rocket: An idea/request for a functionality, not ready to be implemented but ready to be discussed.

 ### :point_right: Starting with an issue